 China (Peoples Republic)

-Eagles soar in the slipstreams of Xinjiang province, a windblown place way out in western China.
-A place where forests of stone jut from land carved by restless tectonic plates; where glacial waters flow into melon fields then disappear into deserts.
-A place where nomads herd sheep across grasslands and spirits dwell in rocks and trees, take shape of birds and animals.
+Eagles soar in the slipstreams over Xinjiang province, a windblown place way out in western China.
+A place where forests of stone jut from land carved by restless tectonic plates, and where glacial waters flow into melon fields then disappear into deserts.
+A place where nomads herd sheep across grasslands and spirits dwell in rocks and trees, taking the shapes of birds and animals.
 A place where everything - eagles, horses, wind, spirits - is represented in music.

 The singer/songwriter Mamer was raised in Xinjiang, one of ten children for whom singing and playing the two-string dombra lute was as much a part of life as sunrise.
 Out here - in this land of Turkic tongues and ethnic minorities - traditional music flows from yurts and across the sparsely inhabited steppes.
 And Mamer's voice, a low, resonant, magical thing, still joins it.

 "The great old Kazak folk songs were born when people were shepherding," says the boyish singer-songwriter.
 "Living in cities we are often too busy to allow this sort of tranquillity to enter our lives.
 I have to return to the grasslands once or twice a year.
 That is where I get my inspiration, my creativity."

 He pauses, smiles.
 "I always stay awhile with the old people in the mountains, learning their songs and traditions," he continues in his native Kazakh.
 "Without this a whole way of life will be lost to the young generation.
 I want to breathe new life into the poems and songs I grew up with."